cheuni02/movie-browser/README.md

 # Movie Browser Web App

-search on IMDB any movies served from their imdbapi
+Basic UI search on IMDB any movies served from their imdbapi

 # Getting Started with Create React App